Last Updated on March 25, 2021 by Sophie

 When it comes to some of the best plants for foliage lovers, prayer plants are some of the most popular types of greenery for adding some stunning leaves into your indoor space.
-From striped leaves to velvet-feel plants, here are several beautiful Calathea varieties you’ll just love!
+From striped leaves to velvet-feel plants, this guide is here to show you some of the best and most beautiful Calathea varieties you’ll just love, along with names and pictures!

 One of the increasingly popular types of Calathea (often with a price tag to match), the Calathea Orbifolia is unlike many other prayer plants in that it doesn’t have a maroon undersides to the leaves.
 Instead, the plant is characterised by its glossy green leaves which are striped like candy.